Find out more about services, churches in Amarillo area

 • Grace Communion International (GCI Amarillo), 1400 Wolflin (Covenant Presbyterian) — Please join us in 2024!
 Saturdays 2:30 p.m. (weather permitting).
 Fellowship Group gathering for worship music, prayer, Bible story, Bible study, and seasonal messages.
 Multi-generational meeting.
 New participants of all ages welcome.
 Refreshments following and potluck on the 1st Saturdays.
 For information and schedule confirmation, call 806-473-8753 or 806-340-4704.

 • First Church of Christ Scientist Amarillo — 2701 Julian Blvd.
 Everyone is welcome at our Sunday Service at 10:30 a.m.
 Sunday School meets at the same time for children and teens.
-Our weekly testimonial meetings on Wednesdays from 7 to 8 p.m. are a wonderful opportunity for inspiration and fellowship.
+This week's subject: Life - "The Lord commanded the blessing, even life for evermore.
+(KJV: Psalms 133:3) Our weekly testimonial meetings on Wednesdays from 7 to 8 p.m. are a wonderful opportunity for inspiration and fellowship.
 For more details, see our Facebook page at https://www.facebook.com/First-Church-of-Christ-Scientist-Amarillo-104483494978237 or our website at https://www.cschurchamarillo.com/ .

 • Grace Church — Grace Church was founded by Pastor Bill Gehm, his wife, and a small group of believers in 1985, and has grown over the past few decades into a much larger and diverse group of believers in Christ.
 We are Making Disciples verse by verse at the corner of Plains and Western (4111 Plains Blvd.) in an old grocery store, on the radio at 88.7FM with the Radio by Grace network, and online at GraceAmarillo.com.
 Service times are 9 & 11am on Sundays and 7pm on Wednesdays.